Keita18/amazon-kdd-cup-2024-starter-kit/README.md

 Please follow the instructions in [docs/submission.md](ocs/submission.md) to make your first submission.

 **Note**: **Remember to accept the Challenge Rules** on the challenge page, and task page before making your first submission.

-## Evaluation Metrics & Local Evaluation
-Please refer to [local_evaluation.py](local_evaluation.py) for more details on how we will evaluate your submissions.

 ## Hardware and System Configuration